open-education-hub/operating-systems/content/chapters/io/lab/content/beyond-network-sockets.md

 # Beyond Network Sockets

-Up until this point, we first learned how to use the [Berkeley Sockets API](./remote-io.md#api---hail-berkeley-sockets), then we learned what a [client and a server is](./client-server-model.md), based on this API.
+Up until this point, we first learned how to use the [Berkeley Sockets API](./remote-io.md#api---hail-berkeley-sockets), then we learned about the [client-server model](./client-server-model.md), based on this API.
 So now we know that sockets offer a ubiquitous interface for inter-process communication, which is great.
-A program written in Python can easily send data to anther one written in C, D, Java, Haskell, you name it.
+A program written in Python can easily send data to another one written in C, D, Java, Haskell, you name it.
-However, in the [section dedicated to networking](./networking-101.md) we saw that it takes a whole stack of protocols to send this message form one process to the other.
+However, in the [section dedicated to networking](./networking-101.md) we saw that it takes a whole stack of protocols to send this message from one process to the other.
 As you might imagine, this is **much slower even than local I/O using files**.

-So far we've only used sockets for local communication and in practice it is a bit counterproductive to use network sockets for local IPC due to their high latency.
+So far we've only used sockets for local communication, but in practice it is a bit counterproductive to use network sockets for local IPC due to their high latency.
-Wouldn't it be great if we had a means to use the sockets API for local IPC without having to deal with this increased latency?
+Wouldn't it be great if we had a way to use the sockets API for local IPC without having to deal with this increased latency?
-Well, there is a way and it's alled **UNIX sockets**.
+Well, there is a way and it's called **UNIX sockets**.

 ## UNIX Sockets

-UNIX sockets allow us to create them using the `socket()` syscall and `bind()` them **TO A FILE** instead of an IP and port.
+UNIX sockets are created using the `socket()` syscall and are bound **TO A FILE** instead of an IP and port using `bind()`.
 You may already see a similarity with [named pipes](./pipes.md#named-pipes---mkfifo).
 Just like them, UNIX sockets don't work by writing data to the file (that would be slow), but instead the kernel retains the data they send internally so that `send()` and `recv()` can read it from the kernel's storage.
 You can use `read()` and `write()` to read/write data from/to both network and UNIX sockets as well, by the way.
 The differences between using `send()`/`recv()` or `write()`/`read()` are rather subtle and are described in [this Stack Overflow thread](https://stackoverflow.com/questions/1790750/what-is-the-difference-between-read-and-recv-and-between-send-and-write).

+UNIX sockets are a feature of POSIX-compliant operating systems (e.g. Linux, macOS) and are not available on non-POSIX operating systems, such as Microsoft Windows.
+However, there are [third-party libraries](https://crates.io/crates/uds_windows) providing similar features to UNIX sockets in non-POSIX systems, but they might not have the same performance and reliability.

 ### Practice: Receive from UNIX Socket